 Baylor University is committed to a caring and compassionate community.
 No university, however, is immune to problems of bias and prejudice.
-If you believe you have been subject to a bias-motivated act, one avenue to pursue is the Bias-Motivated Incident Support Team, or BMIST.
+If you believe you have been subject to a bias-motivated act, one avenue to pursue is the Bias Reponse Team, or BRT.

 The BU Campus Guardian Mobile Safety Application can turn your smartphone into a personal safety device!
 You can quickly contact university police in cases of an emergency by phone call or text, and you can use the app to dial 9-1-1 when you are off campus.